SimoneCnt/thermo/EXAMPLES.md

 counterbalance the net lost in translational and rotational degrees of freedom.
-Translational and rotational contribution are calculated in good agreement with the data reported in the paper, while the vibrational ones are incorrect due to the limited number of frequences reported in the main text.
+Translational and rotational contribution are calculated in good agreement with the data reported in the paper, while the vibrational ones are incorrect due to the limited number of frequences reported in the paper itself.

-The input files are inside the `insulin` subdirectory.
+The input files are inside the `examples/insulin` subdirectory.
 Since we want to study the dimerization reaction, it is possible to run at the same time both the monomer and the dimer, and, thanks to the `--stechio`` command line option, the differences for the dimerization reaction are automatically printed.